ribeena/StardewValleyMods/Dynamic Naked/docs/author-guide.md

 }
 ```
 On the left `Hanging Overalls` is the name of the shirt for JSONAssets, and on the right is the 8x32 pixel image
-to overlay onto it.
-Dynamic Bodies will handle the rest.
+to overlay onto it, simply add `"Metadata": "DB.PantsOverlay"` in your JSONAssets file to flag the added
+shirt as a Dynamic Bodies shirt with an overlay from the pant color.

 ## Working with other mods